firmannf/firmannf.github.io/_posts/2017-01-18-What-I-Learn-From-Xamarin-Party-Event.md

 <br/>

-### Xamarin Classic Vs Xamarin Forms
+### Xamarin Native Vs Xamarin Forms
-There are 2 types of Xamarin, Xamarin Classic and Xamarin Forms.
+There are 2 types of Xamarin, Xamarin Native and Xamarin Forms.
 The differents are

-* `Xamarin Classic`
+* `Xamarin Native`
-  Using C# as logic languange but Xamarin Classic uses the platform specific language for the interface.
+  Using C# as logic languange but Xamarin Native uses the platform specific language for the interface.
 Android is using XML, iOS is using story board, and Windows is using XAML.
   <center>
     <figure>
       <a href="{{ site.url }}/images/xamarin-classic-figure.png"><img src="{{ site.url }}/images/xamarin-classic-figure.png" alt=""></a>
     </figure>
   </center>

-  When you should use Xamarin Classic ?
+  When you should use Xamarin Native ?

   * You will build apps that has many platform API specific
   * Custom UI is number one